Bimai6/bimai6/README.md

 - 📫 How to reach me **mariointheliberty@gmail.com**

-- ⚡ Fun fact **I'm also a video editor and lighting technician :D**
+- ⚡ Fun fact **I'm also a video editor and lightning technician :D**

 <h3 align="left">Connect with me:</h3>
 <p align="left">